Colfenor/classic-mceliece-rust/README.md

         // std::thread::spawn(move || drop((public_key, secret_key)));
     }

     // Option two: Pass the ownership of an array on the heap.
+This requires the `alloc` feature.
     #[cfg(feature = "alloc")]
     {
         let heap_pk_buf = Box::new([0u8; CRYPTO_PUBLICKEYBYTES]);